Applying Process Mining on Scientific Workflows: a Case Study on High Performance Computing Data: Experiments

 The executions performed by \emph{thes1331} are defined without explicit interdependencies.
 The case extraction approach, relying on explicit interdependencies, leads to the assignment of a unique case ID to each execution (seven distinct cases).
 Consequently, the model depicted in Fig.~\ref{figure12-a} exhibits concurrency among all the executed commands, rendering it highly imprecise.
 For \emph{thes1331}, it is more appropriate to focus on the models discovered without considering the explicit interdependencies (contained in Fig.~\ref{figure12-b}), which shows the temporal order of execution of the commands.

-The discovered models provide valuable insights to users by visualizing the control flow and execution frequency, enabling them to identify bottlenecks and make informed decisions for further improvements.
-Based on Table~\ref{table2}, a mere fraction of HPC users submits their jobs on HPC clusters with explicit interdependencies.
-Such interdependencies are crucial for identifying connected jobs.
-Without them, the resulting models are imprecise due to the following scenarios: either every event belongs to a different case, or every event belongs to the same case.
+The discovered models offer insights by visualizing control flow and execution frequency, aiding users in identifying bottlenecks for improvement.
+Table~\ref{table_statistics} shows that only a small fraction of HPC users submit jobs with explicit interdependencies, crucial for identifying connected jobs.
+Without these dependencies, resulting models may be imprecise, with events either belonging to different cases or all belonging to the same case.